White-Wind-LLC/table/README.md

 - Dynamic height: set `rowHeightMode = RowHeightMode.Dynamic`.
 Use per‑column `rowHeight(min, max)` to hint bounds.
 - Auto‑width: call `autoWidth(max?)` in column builder.
 The table measures header + first batch of rows and applies widths once per phase.
 Double‑click the header resizer to snap a column to its measured max content width.
-- Alternatively, use `state.recalculateAutoWidths(visibleColumns)` to manually trigger width recalculation based on current content measurements (useful for deferred/paginated data loading scenarios).
+- Alternatively, use `state.recalculateAutoWidths()` to manually trigger width recalculation based on current content measurements (useful for deferred/paginated data loading scenarios).

 ### Drag-to-scroll